 Functionality

-by changing types of algorithms and initialization methods.
-If run the algorithm more than one initialization, the kmodes
+The code below shows how to use kmodes by changing types of algorithms and initialization methods.
+If run the algorithm more than one initialization, the kmodes function will return results of the initialization with the minimum total_best_criterion, which is the best solution among all of the initializations.

 # Clustering with three initializations, default algorithm ("KMODES_HUANG") and shuffel the data with choosing K as 5